rubyonjets/jets/.github/PULL_REQUEST_TEMPLATE.md

 ## How to Test

 <!--
 Please provide instructions on how to test the fix.
 This speeds up reviewing the PR.
+If testing requires a demo Jets project, please provide an example repo.
 -->